INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

    5.1.
 Queries are provided at design time by the designer when using this endpoint.
    5.2.
 Resultset must be converted into a specified format JSON NGSI-LD through a dedicated converter module.

+### Comparison of approaches

+The main differences between the two approaches (ETL and Domain knowledge) concern the different tools used for data harmonization and the methodology applied to obtain and convert integrated data in RDF format.
+More in detail, in the first approach ETL procedures have been developed in Python, while in the second approach in SQL.
+In relation to data integration through ontologies, the first approach generates RDF triples from a CSV dataset through Python procedures, while the second approach uses relational DB and Monolith.
+In addition, while the first approach uses meta-ontologies (e. g.: SKOS, Data Cube vocabulary), the second approach is based on domain ontologies and then links the concepts of the domain ontology to meta-ontologies concepts.
+The two approaches have converged in the dissemination step.
+In both cases, RDF triples, generated through the different pipelines have been uploaded on GraphDB repository, as well as the metadata already modelled according to SKOS meta-ontology (air pollutants code list, geographic code lists).
+RDF triples related to different domains, (e.g.: census and air pollution observations) have linked through SPARQL queries.
-Computing Management and Optimization
-Tasks can be managed and executed either physically or virtually, to balance the resources for data processing.
+Computing Management and Optimization Tasks can be managed and executed either physically or virtually, to balance the resources for data processing.
 While physical elaboration is quicker but static, the virtualization is more dynamic but more complex.
 One example is the conversion of the Geo coordinates in Administrative Units (LAU).
-If Virtualization is chosen, GEO SPARQL queries can be integrated into the Ontological framework, and the corresponding LAU can be derived virtually, but this is rather heavy on the reasoner because it must be calculated on the fly at each query.
-So, one can just statically convert the coordinates through a dedicated service and create a materialized new variable to store LAU and then virtualize it without the need to reference GEO SPARQL.
+If Virtualization is chosen, GeoSPARQL queries can be integrated into the Ontological framework, and the corresponding LAU can be derived virtually, but this is rather heavy on the reasoner because it must be calculated on the fly at each query.
+So, one can just statically convert the coordinates through a dedicated service and create a materialized new variable to store LAU and then virtualize it without the need to reference GeoSPARQL.
-The main differences between the two approaches concern the different tools used for data harmonization and the methodology applied to obtain and convert integrated data in rdf format.
-More in detail, in the first approach ETL procedures have been developed in Python, while in the second approach in SqL.
-In relation to data integration through ontologies, the first approach generates RDF triples from a CSV dataset through Python procedures, while the second approach uses relational DB and Monolith.
-In addition, while the first approach uses metaontologies (e. g.: SKOS, Data Cube vocabulary), the second approach is based on domain ontologies and then links the concepts of the domain ontology to metaontologies concepts.

 ### Client applications